semaphoreci/book-monorepo-cicd/chapters/02-what-is-monorepo.md

 ## 1.1 What is a monorepo?

-Not everyone agrees on a single definition for monorepo.
-The definition is not set in stone.
-Some will only accept the term when all the company's code is strictly on the same repository.
-More relaxed definitions will say that a monorepo is a version-controlled code repository holding a number of indepedently-deployable projects.
+Not everyone agrees on a single definition for *monorepo*.
+Some may only accept the term when it applies to companies hosting all their code on a single repository.
+Google is the most famous example of this; their monorepo is theorized to have the largest code repository ever, which has tens of hundreds of commits per day and exceeds 80 TBs in size.

+More relaxed definitions will say that *a monorepo is a version-controlled code repository holding a number of indepedently-deployable projects*.
 While these projects may be related, they are often separate, logically independent, and run by different teams.
+For instance, Airbnb has two monorepos: one for the frontend code and one for the backend's.
 In this way, a company or organization may have multiple monorepos.

-Some companies host all their code in a single repository, shared among everyone.
-This is the classic definition of a monorepo.
-Monorepos can reach colossal sizes.
-Google is the most famous example of this; their monorepo is theorized to have the largest code repository ever, which has tens of hundreds of commits per day and exceeds 80 TBs in size.
-Other companies known to run large monorepos are Microsoft, Facebook, and Twitter.

-Others may choose to host several monorepos, for instance Airbnb has two..

-Monorepos are sometimes called *monolithic repositories*, but they should not be confused with *monolithic architecture*, a software development practice for writing centralized applications using a single codebase.
+Monorepos are sometimes also called *monolithic repositories*, but they should not be confused with *monolithic architecture*, a software development practice for writing centralized applications using a single codebase.
 To give one example these kind of architectures, think of a Ruby on Rails application handling websites, API endpoints, and background jobs, all at once.

 ## 1.2 Monorepos vs. multirepos

-The opposite of the monorepo is *multirepo*, where each project is held on a completely separate, version-controlled software repository.
+The opposite of the monorepo is *multirepo*, or simply *repos*, where each project is held on a completely separate, version-controlled software repository.
 Multirepos come naturally — it’s what we do when starting a new project.
 After all, who doesn’t like starting fresh?

 Moving from multi to monorepo is merely a matter of moving all your projects into a single repository.